Nitemice/MessagePop/readme.txt

   This is my message. # Titles are cool! # Press the button!

    • You can skip entering a message or title text if you want by hashing past it, e.g. if you don't want to specify a title, but you do want to specify the button text, write your message, and then adding "space hash space hash space" ( # # ) and then type what you want the button to say.

    • You can quickly close MessagePop by hitting either the Enter or Escape keys.

   MessagePop can be used in various ways.
-It can be run on a schedule like an alarm, from command line as a warning or alert prompt, or from a shortcut for I don't know why...
+It can be run on a schedule like an alarm, from command line as a warning or alert prompt, or from a shortcut for some reason.
   If you've got an idea for how to use MessagePop, go ahead!
   And tell me, because I'd love to know!